Bernordh/Automatic-Digitizer/README.md

 # Keyboard Control

 To control my keyboard I made use of the "keyboard" library.
-It's a simple library, I didn't find any difficulty using it.
+It's a simple library, I didn't find any difficulty using it.<br/>
 <b> Example </b>
 ```py
 keyboard.write("Hello, World!")